HAKSOAT/haksoat.github.io/_posts/2023-11-13-building-trading-system.md

 Like the data source, you do not have control over the broker component as it is usually an external part of the trading set-up.
 There are also a couple of things to watch out for in a broker:

-- Commission per trade: You do not want to pay a lot of money per trade if your algorithm requires lots of transactions.
+- **Commission per trade**: You do not want to pay a lot of money per trade if your algorithm requires lots of transactions.
 Some brokers charge a monthly fee instead.
 Some brokers do not charge anything whatsoever, but you may be paying for their services somehow through marked-up security prices or slow execution speed.

-- Accuracy of data used by the broker: If the data relied upon by the broker is erroneous, then such errors will propagate into the actual values of securities when you place an order.
+- **Accuracy of data used by the broker**: If the data relied upon by the broker is erroneous, then such errors will propagate into the actual values of securities when you place an order.

-- Speed of placing trades: If your algorithm is reliant on trades being executed in the shortest time possible, this becomes an important factor.
+- **Speed of placing trades**: If your algorithm is reliant on trades being executed in the shortest time possible, this becomes an important factor.

-- The availability of paper trading functionality: The availability of such functionality makes it possible to test your algorithm and see how your trades may perform in a live environment.
+- **The availability of paper trading functionality**: The availability of such functionality makes it possible to test your algorithm and see how your trades may perform in a live environment.
 However, you are not using actual funds in a paper environment.

-- Presence or absence of leverage depending on your preference: If you are hoping to take advantage of margin in your trading strategy, it is necessary to confirm that the broker offers such services.
+- **Presence or absence of leverage depending on your preference**: If you are hoping to take advantage of margin in your trading strategy, it is necessary to confirm that the broker offers such services.

-- Availability of an API: If you intend to place trades automatically, then the broker needs to provide an API so you can place trades through code.
+- **Availability of an API**: If you intend to place trades automatically, then the broker needs to provide an API so you can place trades through code.
 Not all brokers have an API, so this is something to watch out for.

 In my side project, I ended up making use of a free trading platform called [Trading212](https://www.trading212.com/).
 This was